tdaff/automation/quickstart.rst

    no_dft = True
    no_charges = True
    no_gcmc = True
-   # Parameters for surface calcaultions
+   # Parameters for surface calculations
    # probes for VdW surface, H2, CO2, and N2
    surface_area_probe = 0.0, 1.42, 1.72, 1.82
    # approximate area per point on the surface